rjdeliveryomaha/courierinvoice/README.md

 $route->routeTickets();
 ```

 Checks drivers LastSeen resource.
-If it is not the current date a call is made to check for tickets defined on the Manage Runs page and creates them.
+If it is not the current date a call is made to check for cancelations and rescheduling then tickets defined on the Manage Runs page are created.
 The LastSeen resource is then updated.

+__Note__: The above order is overriding.
+Canceling a run on a given date supersedes rescheduling that run to the same date.
+Rescheduling a run supersedes its date, pick up time, delivery time, and return time defined on the Manage Runs page.

 A call is made to fetch incomplete routine and round trip contract tickets.
-If this result is empty a third call is made to check if any contract tickets were created for the driver on the current day.
+If this result is empty a call is made to check if any contract tickets were created for the driver on the current day.

 Returns HTML content.